 Pressure is a fundamental thermodynamic parameter that affects the free energy of a system.
-Le Chatelier's principle dictates that a pressurized system will organize so as to minimize its volume.
 For macromolecules in solution, this often results in changes in molecular structure.

-Reference: (1) Ando, N. et al., High hydrostatic pressure small-angle X-ray scattering cell for protein solution studies featuring diamond windows and disposable sample cells, J. Appl.
+(1) Ando et al., High hydrostatic pressure small-angle X-ray scattering cell for protein solution studies featuring diamond windows and disposable sample cells, J. Appl.
 Crystallogr.
 41, 167 (2008).